-Join us as the next generation of innovators presents at Demo Day on February 27.
+The next generation of innovators presented at Demo Day on February 27.

 We reviewed nearly 100 applications for the inaugural cohort.
 A multi-step selection process included pitching to experienced entrepreneurs, investors and community leaders.
 The MSESF Class of 2020 will run from September 2019 to February 2020.

 Learn more about the 21 companies in the MSESF program below.
 The businesses are classified into one of two categories: Startup State and Seed Stage.
 The Startup Stage companies have some business traction relative to the Seed Stage companies whose ideas are still in the very early stage.

 Aurign, a startup at Georgia State University using blockchain technology to securely file music-publishing documents, won the Heartland Challenge on Friday, May 29.
 The team took top honors after two days of competition for 12 semifinalist teams from around the world.